btmxh/rt-weekend-vk/README.md

 $$\text{InterpolatedCPU} = \text{OriginalCPU} \times \frac{\text{OurGPUTime}}{\text{AllenGPUTime}},$$

-which is an approximation of how fast the CPU renderer could be if run on my system.
+which is an approximation of how fast the CPU renderer could be if run on my system (assuming that CPU technology evolved at the same rate as that of GPU).
 The task is to render a 1200x800 image of the cover scene, 10 samples per pixel, with a max ray tracing depth of 50.

 | Implementation     | Time (seconds) | Speedup (×, Vulkan) |